-Jesse Walker is managing editor of Reason magazine.
-He has written on topics ranging from pirate radio to copyright law to political paranoia, and is author of the books Rebels on the Air: An Alternative History of Radio in America (New York University Press, 2001) and The United States of Paranoia: A Conspiracy Theory (HarperCollins, 2013).
+Jesse Walker is books editor of Reason magazine.
+He has written on topics ranging from pirate radio to copyright law to political paranoia, and he is author of the books Rebels on the Air: An Alternative History of Radio in America (New York University Press, 2001) and The United States of Paranoia: A Conspiracy Theory (HarperCollins, 2013).

 Walker lives in Baltimore with his wife and two daughters.